OfficeDev/office-ui-fabric-js/ghdocs/CONTRIBUTING.md

 #Contributing

-Office UI Fabric JS is an evolving snapshot of the Office 365 Design Language, provided by the OneDrive and SharePoint Design Studio.
-This project's core focus is on a framework agnostic set of "vanilla" components that meet the specifications of the Office Design Language.
+Office UI Fabric JS is an evolving snapshot of the Office 365 Design Language's components, provided by the OneDrive and SharePoint Design Studio.

 Currently, this set of components is in a **paused** state by the Fabric team while we work on the other control sets, but is still open to contributions that help improve the stability or usability of the components.